 - Cannot use Called Shot.

 BERSERKER RAGE: While enraged, the berserker gains 10 temporary hit points and a +2 bonus to attack rolls, damage, and saves vs. death.
-He becomes immune to mind-affecting spells and abilities like charm, confusion, fear, feeblemind, hold, and sleep.
 However, he suffers a -2 penalty to AC and saves vs. breath and loses the capacity to perform actions that require concentration, like casting spells or using thieving skills.

 After 5 rounds, the effects of the rage wear off and the warrior becomes fatigued for 5 rounds.
 While fatigued, the berserker suffers a -2 penalty to AC, damage, attack rolls, and movement speed, and cannot re-enter the enraged state.